TWO VOICES IN YOUR HEAD

 THE SOURCE OF THESE NEGATIVE VOICES IN YOUR HEAD

 These negative voices started when you were a child.
-Can you think of negative comments made to you as a child, maybe about your looks, maybe about your abilities.
+Can you think of negative comments made to you as a child, maybe about your looks, or your abilities?
 Give it some thought and write them down.

 These could have developed into belief systems that continue to direct your life.
 Just because these voices come from within your head doesn’t necessarily mean they reflect ‘the truth’.